Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: 100 pc white dwarf samples

 \subsubsection{GSPC-WD sample}

 A new feature of \textit{Gaia} DR3 compared to DR2 or EDR3, is the inclusion of flux-calibrated low resolution spectrophotometry for over 200 million sources \citep{GaiaDR3_2023}.
-The raw spectra in the blue (BP) and red (RP) photometric channels are calibrated, then merged into a single XP spectrum \citep{Montegriffo_2023, DeAngeli_2023}. \cite{Vincent_2024} created an apparent magnitude limited (\textit{G}$<20.5$) catalogue of white dwarfs (the \textit{Gaia} Synthetic Photometry Catalogue for White Dwarfs, GSPC-WD) with XP spectra and generated SDSS-like photometry for each white dwarf.
-A machine learning based classification system gave each spectrum a spectral type and composition, from which white dwarf parameters could be calculated using the same data and tailored model atmospheres.
+The raw spectra in the blue (BP) and red (RP) photometric channels are calibrated, then merged into a single XP spectrum \citep{Montegriffo_2023, DeAngeli_2023}. \cite{Vincent_2024} used an apparent magnitude limited (\textit{G}$<20.5$) catalogue of white dwarfs with XP spectra (the \textit{Gaia} Synthetic Photometry Catalogue for White Dwarfs, GSPC-WD).
+A machine learning based classification system gave each spectrum a spectral type and composition, from which white dwarf parameters could be calculated using SDSS-like photometry generated from \textit{Gaia} XP spectra, astrometry and tailored model atmospheres.
 The catalogue's completeness follows that of \cite{GentileFusillo_2021} up to about 50\,pc, beyond which the completeness of the GSPC-WD drops below that of Gentile Fusillo's catalogue, with an effective magnitude limit of about $G \approx20$.
 There is also evidence of a colour-dependent decrease in completeness towards redder colours in the GSPC-WD \citep{JimenezEsteban_2023}.
 By using this catalogue, the number of white dwarfs with known spectral type increases by a factor of about 3 within 100\,pc \citep{Vincent_2024}.

-By keeping only objects with a probability of being a white dwarf greater than 0.75, limiting the sample to only those within 100\,pc and limiting objects to those with a white dwarf mass between $0.54-1.34$\,M$_{\odot}$ to eliminate binary white dwarfs, the GSPC-WD contains 13\,195 white dwarfs with spectral classifications, masses, $T_{\rm eff}$, $\log g$, and more, which we use directly from the \citet{Vincent_2024} source catalogue.
+By keeping only objects with a probability of being a white dwarf greater than 0.75, limiting the sample to only those within 100\,pc and limiting objects to those with a white dwarf mass between $0.54-1.34$\,M$_{\odot}$ to reduce the impact of binary white dwarfs, the GSPC-WD contains 13\,235 white dwarfs with spectral classifications, masses, $T_{\rm eff}$, $\log g$, and more, which we use directly from the \citet{Vincent_2024} source catalogue.
 We maintain the white dwarf probability cut despite these objects having white dwarf spectral types to keep the selection criteria the same across all samples.
 This removes less than 1 per cent of their catalogue.

 Because DC white dwarfs below 5000\,K have unconstrained compositions, we assume a hydrogen composition for these objects in the sample.
 While the white dwarf sample is smaller than the previous two defined so far, it is the only all-sky sample discussed in this work for which the masses and effective temperatures are based on the appropriate atmospheric composition, while the previous two samples assume pure-hydrogen atmospheres throughout.